usaid-cs/yesterday-i-learned/random.md

 1. The official Keepass supports [a lot of plugins](http://keepass.info/plugins.html#otpkeyprov).
 1. Russia and Kazakhstan share +7 for the calling code.
 1. [USS John S McCain](https://en.wikipedia.org/wiki/USS_John_S._McCain_%28DDG-56%29) is an Arleigh Burke-class destroyer named after  John McCain Sr., and John McCain Jr., the grandfather and father of [John McCain III](https://en.wikipedia.org/wiki/John_McCain), the person we call John McCain; that John McCain [*of course*](http://heavy.com/news/2017/07/john-mccain-kids-family-children-daughter-meghan-adopted-mother/) has another son called John McCain IV, and that fourth dude is 31 right now, so we don't know if he's making a John McCain V.
-1. A redditor /u/gryff42 once achieved double meta karma by first posting a picture of a dog, [have Alexis talk about it on Jimmy's show](https://www.youtube.com/watch?v=3vzkw2zD7gE), have his weird "release the cocken, my friends" comment shown on screen, *and then* [post a TIFU](https://www.reddit.com/r/tifu/comments/6r3xyb/tifu_by_having_my_reddit_history_revealed_by/) about that extra karma, about that extra karma.
 1. The emoji [🙏](https://emojipedia.org/person-with-folded-hands/) is both "high five" and "praying hands".
 So if you tweet about "my grandma died 🙏" [it can get confusing](https://i.redd.it/ix769by3nugz.jpg).
 1. [14](https://en.wikipedia.org/wiki/Fourteen_Words) refers to the fourteen words "We must secure the existence of our people and a future for white children," or another fourteen words "Because the beauty of the White Aryan woman must not perish from the earth."
 Much simpler, the 88 that follows is just "Heil Hitler", because H is the eighth letter.
 1. "Je reviens en trois jours, ne te laves pas." - Napoleon.